 UTSA’s Computer Engineering Program

-At UTSA, the B.S. in Computer Engineering will give you the broad engineering skills you’ll need to develop and manage digital systems.
+UTSA’s Computer Engineering degree will give you the broad engineering skills you’ll need to develop and manage digital systems.
 You’ll blend the disciplines of math, computer science and electrical engineering together as you learn about logic design, digital systems design, computer organization, microprocessor assembly programming and more.
 After you earn your degree, you’ll find career opportunities in designing and testing hardware like routers, microprocessors, motherboards and more.
 You’ll do all this in an effort to advance technology and make what was once a science fiction in the past, a new reality for today.

 UTSA’s University Career Center offers several resources to help students identify and develop the global skills necessary to successfully pursue and achieve lifelong career goals.

 Please note that there are additional admission requirements that need to be met in order to be admitted into this major.
 View all of UTSA’s specific admission requirements here.

 Computer engineering is a widely applicable major as businesses and organizations across several industries require staff and services related to this major.
 The industries that posted the largest number of Computer engineering-related positions over 2018-19 included:

 • Aerospace Manufacturing

 The salary range for open computer engineering-related positions in the US between November 2018 and October 2019 were:

 While many skills and interests translate to potential careers as a Computer engineering graduate, some are more commonly sought after than others.
 Computer engineering may be a good fit for you if: